 American Football (NFL) quarterback Colin Kaepernick also joined the call to action by posting an Instagram video asking followers to make videos in support of sending aid via Turkish Airlines in their own languages.

+Turkish Airlines responded to the tweets by the celebrities on Thursday saying: “We love Somalia.
+We got the call for this meaningful flight.”
 They added that they are in talks with the celebrities to offer a flight to Somalia with food aid.

 There are other hashtags urging people to donate towards the crisis.
 These include: #EastAfricaCrisis where people tweet their contribution or encourage others to donate.